briitogabriel/FloripaMaisTec/Module1/Week9and10/API/README.md

 NOTE: These examples were guided for the entire classroom as a review of the Week 8

+## Week 10 - API with Express - Users routes

+### Class notes and guided instructions for examples purpose

+Adding users routes into our To Do List.

 ## Stack

 #### PostgreSQL, SQL, Express, ORM Sequelize